QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: Introduction

 Among these methods, Differential Evolution (DE) has established itself as a robust and highly effective optimizer due to its simplicity, efficiency, and effective mutation strategies \cite{storn1996usage}.
 However, standard DE variants can struggle to maintain an effective balance between global exploration and local exploitation, particularly in high-dimensional search spaces.
-This often leads to stagnation or premature convergence, requiring frequent restarts or extensive hyperparameter tuning; a significant practical drawback for real-world applications.
+This often leads to stagnation or premature convergence that requires frequent restarts or extensive hyperparameter tuning, a significant practical drawback for real-world applications.

-To address these limitations, this paper proposes Quasi-Adaptive Search with Asymptotic Reinitialization (QUASAR), an evolutionary algorithm designed to dynamically balance the exploration-exploitation trade-off and achieve superior performance in higher dimensions.
+To address these limitations, this paper proposes Quasi-Adaptive Search with Asymptotic Reinitialization (QUASAR), an evolutionary algorithm designed to dynamically balance the exploration-exploitation trade-off and achieve superior performance in high-dimensional spaces.
 This method is conceptually inspired by the search for stability in a stellar core, where quantum particles probabilistically explore configurations searching for the most stable state.

 QUASAR extends the DE framework by incorporating a highly stochastic multi-strategy approach, including probabilistically selected mutation strategies and factors, as well as an adaptive crossover rate based on solution fitness.
 The algorithm's primary innovation is an asymptotically decaying reinitialization mechanism, utilizing the spatial covariance matrix of top-performing solutions to inject high-quality genetic diversity into the population.